 I had solved all problems but one.
 The new home, new friends, new job and man kept me busy consuming most of my time.
 I was up 6am to midnight between working and studying.
 In addition to these demands and deadlines I attempted to learn French, took ballet and yoga lessons, went to parties on weekends, drank expensive wine and began an unhealthy obsession with social media.

-Three years ago this June I bent over at work in excruciating pain.
+Three years ago this June* I bent over at work in excruciating pain.
 I ignored it.
 We had an extremely high profile soon-to-be Grammy award winning singer visiting each week alongside journalists, socialites and Chelsea FC Wives and Girlfriends.
 It was my sole responsibility to ensure everyone left happy, money rang through the tills and the staff didn’t kill each other.
 I was too busy for pain so I continued on.
-July 2013 I was convinced I had some strange stomach ‘thing’ as my diet consisted of frothy coffees, half a pot of hummus and 2 Marlborough Menthols as I rarely got the chance to smoke during working hours and I worked through lunch.
+July 2013 I was convinced I had some strange stomach ‘thing’ as my diet consisted of frothy coffees, half a pot of hummus and 2 Marlborough Menthols (I rarely got the chance to smoke during working hours and I worked through lunch).
 As a reward I would go to a michelin starred restaurant on Thursdays and order steak and drink wine – life was good.
-September 2013 and the pain was so great I collapsed several times and thought for sure my appendix was going to burst.
+In September 2013 the pain was so great I collapsed several times and thought for sure my appendix was going to burst.
 In October Chelsea & Westminister sent me home with a request for an ultrasound for a pelvic cyst.
 In December I moved out of the flat, had lost my job and had left my course.
 I had not slept for two months and was experiencing sleep deprived schizophrenic episodes.

 What began next is what I refer to as Undiagnosis